 Following the success of access to Occupational Therapy, we identified that people were waiting too long to have adaptations made to their homes.
-We have an improvement plan in place which has seen a reduction in the waiting list by 66% from July 2024 from 633 people to 214 people, and we expect this to reduce further in the coming months.
+We have an improvement plan in place which has seen a reduction in the waiting list by 66% from July 2024 to now (from 633 to 214 people), and we expect this to reduce further in the coming months.

-People who are having a major adaptation completed through the Disabled Facilities Grant (the DFG) funding are likely to wait longer than those who live in a St Leger property, which is partly due to the application process for accessing DFG funding.
-We have redesigned our Adaptations Service to reduce the level of bureaucracy involved to speed up the process when people need to apply for DFG funding, through providing them with information up front to support their decision making.
+We have redesigned our Adaptations Service to reduce the level of bureaucracy involved to speed up the process when people need to apply for Disabled Facilities Grant funding, including by providing them with better information up front to increase their own choice and control about the options open to them.